 Genocide of the Tutsi: what France could have avoided

-Why a book on General Varret?
+Why a book about General Varret?

 The story of this high-ranking officer in the French army tells the story of a generation of men.
 A generation marked by the Second World War, by the trauma of defeat, by the end of the French colonial empire (Algeria, Indochina), the end of its "greatness".